laraXgram/laraxgram.github.io/src/v4/luna.md

 Luna is the official adapter that lets you build modern, single-page style frontends for your LaraGram application using React, Vue, or Svelte — without building an API, without client-side routing configuration, and without losing any of the server-side conveniences you already know: [routing](/v4/routing), [controllers](/v4/controllers), [middleware](/v4/middleware), [validation](/v4/validation), and [authorization](/v4/authorization).

-Luna is a LaraGram port of the ideas behind [Luna.js](https://laraxgram.github.io/v4/luna).
+Luna has two halves that ship together: the LaraGram adapter you see in this page, and the Luna-JS client runtime that drives the browser.
 You write your routes and controllers exactly as you always have.
 Instead of returning a Blade [view](/v4/views) or JSON, a controller returns a Luna *response*, naming a JavaScript page component and the props it should receive:

 ```php
 use LaraGram\Luna\Luna;